TCcjx/TCcjx/README.md

 I am pursuing a Master's degree in Computer Science.

-My research focuses on Temporal Knowledge graph, Generative models (including NLP, CV, MultiModal).
+My research focuses on Temporal Knowledge graph, LLMs.

 ✨ **focus on yourself.** ✨
 <!--